 Peramivir (IV) is a neuraminidase inhibitor which has received marketing authorisation in 2018 within the European Union.
 However, at the time of writing, it is unclear when this medicine will be marketed within the UK.
 Therefore, background information is provided about this medicine and it has not been included in the main recommendations for use in this document at this stage.
-This will be kept under review.
+This will be reviewed in a future update of this guidance.

-Peramivir is administered as a single intravenous infusion for the treatment of influenza in adults and children (from 2 years of age) within 2 days of onset of acute influenza symptoms.
-Evidence of efficacy of the 600mg dose is limited to mainly Influenza A infection but there is no evidence for the drug's routine use in treating serious influenza requiring hospitalisation.
-There is no evidence for improved outcomes in combination therapy with oseltamivir, though there are recent case reports and retrospective cohort series of survival when used as salvage therapy.
+Peramivir is administered as a single dose of 600mg by intravenous infusion for the treatment of uncomplicated influenza in adults and children (from 2 years of age) within 2 days of onset of acute influenza symptoms.
+The dose should be adjusted according to the manufacturer's instructions for children weighing less than 50 kg.
+A dose adjustment is also required in renal impairment as peramivir is renally excreted.
+Evidence of efficacy is limited to mainly Influenza A infection but there is no evidence to support the routine use of peramvir in treating serious influenza requiring hospitalisation.
+There is also no robust evidence for improved outcomes in combination therapy with oseltamivir, though there are recent case reports and retrospective cohort series of survival when used as salvage therapy.

 Several neuraminidase mutations, including the H275Y amino acid substitution, confer reduced susceptibility or resistance to peramivir in addition to oseltamivir (23).
-Peramivir should not be used in patients with known oseltamivir resistance unless susceptibility to peramivir has been demonstrated by reference laboratory tests.
+Peramivir should not be used in patients with known oseltamivir resistance unless susceptibility to peramivir has been demonstrated by laboratory tests.